 Prague’s fashion scene is becoming ever more conscious.
 With growing awareness about the less-than-ideal social and environmental impacts of the fashion industry, designers and consumers around the world are looking towards more sustainable alternatives.
-Helping to spread this movement in the Czech Republic is Sustainable Fashion Day, a Prague-based event spearheaded by local sustainable fashion expert Kamila Boudová.
+Helping to spread this movement in the Czech Republic is Sustainable Fashion Day (renamed SLOU Fashion Days in 2017), a Prague-based event spearheaded by local sustainable fashion expert Kamila Boudová.

 What started as a gathering of Prague’s sustainable fashion gurus, insiders and enthusiasts has now budded into a twice-yearly event that draws people from all walks of Prague life, from fashionistas to the more casual clothes shopper.
 Whether you’re an expert or newbie on the topic, it’s a good place to connect with like-minded people, pick up practical tips on incorporating sustainability into your wardrobe and meeting local eco-conscious designers.

 The event offers educational activities mainly for Czech-speakers, though some talks are also in English.
 The program includes talks and workshops focusing on topics from how to deal with old clothes to building an effective wardrobe.
 At this year’s spring event, taking place in Prague’s hottest new urban-chic venue Vnitroblock, there will be workshops to make your own upcycled bags and natural cosmetics, as well as a swap party.

 In addition to awareness-raising, the event now also features a nicely curated market of local brands that are taking sustainability into account in their design and manufacturing.
 The mainly Czech but also Slovak and international designers will present their elegant and eco-friendly wares, showcasing a variety of planet-friendly approaches including recycling and upcycling, vintage and organic fabrics and Fairtrade manufacturing.